signalscorps/file2stix/docs/conversions.md

 # Extractions

-Stixify extracts observables from text and translates them into STIX 2.1 Objects.
+file2stix extracts observables from text and translates them into STIX 2.1 Objects.
 This section of the documentation describes the templates of the STIX Objects created.

 ## STIX Support

-Stixify only supports STIX version 2.1 [as defined by this specification](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html).
+file2stix only supports STIX version 2.1 [as defined by this specification](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html).

 ## Identities (`identity`)

-Stixify assigns a `created_by_ref` property to many Objects.
+file2stix assigns a `created_by_ref` property to many Objects.
 This value is obtained from an Identity Object generated from the template `/stix_templates/identity.yml`.

-By defaults the generic Stixify identity will be used.
+By defaults the generic file2stix identity will be used.

 You can also change the Identity by modifying the values in the template file.